ariannosanchez/ariannosanchez/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m a dedicated person in the backend
+- 🔭 I’m a dedicated person in the web development

 - 🌱 I’m a person who works very well in a team